DaveMcEwan/svlint-rulesets/README.md

   this ruleset.
 - functional - Only functional rules are enabled, but none which check for style or naming conventions.
-  These rules check for syntax which leads to inconsistency between synthesis and simulation, as well as valid-but-unintuitive constructs, e.g. using a system-function name as a variable identifier.
+  These rules check for syntax that may lead to inconsistency between synthesis and simulation, as well as valid-but-unintuitive constructs, e.g. using a system-function name as a variable identifier.
 - naming - Only rules which check against a naming convention are enabled.